Dragoon-Lab/LaitsV3/documentation/node-editor.md

-When a student enters an equation which outputs the correct numerical value (for test values of the inputs) but the equation quantities list (see above) is still missing parameters, then one can assume that the student has substuted in a numerical value for that parameter.
+When a student enters an equation which outputs the correct numerical value (for test values of the inputs) but the equation quantities list (see above) is still missing parameters, then one can assume that the student has substituted in a numerical value for that parameter.
 (Alternatively, one can search the equation parse tree for numerical values that correspond to problem parameters.)
 If this happens, the student should be given a special hint.
 If the parameter has been defined: